The integrality conjecture and the cohomology of preprojective stacks: Restricted Kac polynomials

-We finish with the following result relating $\kac_{Q,\dd}(q)$ with $\kac_{Q,\dd}^{\N}(q)$ --- categorifying a Kac polynomial identity due to Bozec, Schiffmann and Vasserot \cite[Thm.1.4]{BSV17}, which in turn extended the main result of \cite{Sch12} from the case of a quiver without loops.
-This type of ``Poincar\'e duality'' phenomenon for Kac polynomials was first observed in \cite{Sch12}, and this phenomenon found further application in the work of Reineke and Meinhardt on the refined integrality conjecture for quivers without potential \cite[Prop.6.4]{MeRe14}.
-In \cite{Sch12} it was explained that, in the case of quivers without loops, this Kac polynomial identity is explained by Poincar\'e duality for smooth Nakajima quiver varieties.
-Here it is explained by self-Verdier duality of the vanishing cycle functor and the intersection complex of the constant local system. \begin{proposition} For a quiver $Q$, and a dimension vector $\dd\in\mathbb{N}^{Q_0}$, there is an isomorphism
+We finish our discussion of restricted Kac polynomials with a result relating $\kac_{Q,\dd}(q)$ with $\kac_{Q,\dd}^{\N}(q)$, providing a cohomological refinement of a Kac polynomial identity \cite[Thm.1.4]{BSV17}, which in turn extended the main result of \cite{Sch12} from the case of a quiver without loops.
+In the case of quivers without loops, this Kac polynomial identity is explained \cite{Sch12} by Poincar\'e duality for smooth Nakajima quiver varieties.
+In general it may be explained by self-Verdier duality of 2d BPS sheaves. \begin{proposition} For a quiver $Q$, and a dimension vector $\dd\in\mathbb{N}^{Q_0}$, there is an isomorphism